Skip to main content

 Teaching Rationale And Relationship

 This module will provide the conceptual and practical tools required for a critical examination of socio-technical systems’ design and implementation in society.
-This is provided through delivery of lecture materials, which will also be available online; and synchronous present-in-person (PiP) group activities and seminar sessions with mixed teaching methods, which invite students to explore, learn, discuss, and reflect on critical challenges and opportunities underpinning socio-technical innovations.
+This is provided through delivery of lecture materials, which will also be available online; synchronous present-in-person (PiP) group activities and seminar sessions with mixed teaching methods, which invite students to explore, learn, discuss, and reflect on critical challenges and opportunities underpinning socio-technical innovations as well as apply concepts and tools taught in lectures.
 Seminars will be supported by case studies analysis, where critical perspectives can be applied.
-The module will draw on small group teaching such as activities and seminars and discussions to promote groups exploration of the topics, contemporary debates and to allow students’ personal perspectives to strengthen and enrich discussions and critical analysis.
-The teaching methods also include opportunities for peer-to-peer feedback on ideas and progress of essays as well as small group activities to develop these further in drop-in surgeries and tutorials.
+The module will draw on small group teaching such as activities and seminars to promote groups exploration of the topics, contemporary debates and to allow students’ personal perspectives to strengthen and enrich discussions and critical analysis.
+The teaching methods also include opportunities for peer-to-peer feedback on ideas and progress of reports as well as small group activities to develop these further in drop-in surgeries, group and one-on-one tutorials.

 Assessment Methods